-A: Modern Windows and Mac operating systems will only be able to read partition "A" from a partitioned zip disk.
+Modern Windows and Mac operating systems will only be able to read partition "A" from a partitioned zip disk.
 If necessary, you can reload project files to a Legacy MPC and re-save to partition A of the zip disk.
 Additionally, Chicken System's Translator may be able to access additional partitions, but only with regards to SCSI drives.

-A: On you MPC Renaissance or Studio select the Browser button and use the < and > Cursor, and Data Dial to navigate to the desired folder you would like to set as the default location.
+On you MPC Renaissance and Studio select the Browser button and use the < and > Cursor, and Data Dial to navigate to the desired folder you would like to set as the default location.
 When you've located the folder press F1(Set).
 You will now be prompted to select which Folder (1-5) you would like to save.
 Now press F5(Do It).

 Using the MPC Software, select the folder, then the directory in which you would like to bookmark.
 Hold the Shift key on your computer's keyboard, and click the selected folder.
 Confirmation of the new folder will result in a yellow colored icon.